What is Canonical Tag

 Why Do Canonical Tags Matter for SEO?

-This is especially helpful for:
+This approach is especially useful for:

-- Syndicated content published on other domains
+• Syndicated content published across multiple domains

 Consolidating Ranking Signals

-- Combine page authority under one preferred URL
+• Combine page authority under one preferred URL

 When to Use Canonical Tags?